zuccha/rom-hack-manager/README.md

 The tab with the gear icon allows to modify global settings.
 Their names should be pretty self-explanatory.

+By default, the tool will open SFC file with the default app specified in the operating system.
+It's possible to specify a custom emulator path and arguments via settings.
+This is especially useful when using RetroArch, which requires opening files with the `-L` flag.

 You can also specify a custom cookie that will be used for search and downloads, to bypass CAPTCHAs.